nkpe/Dog-Dictionary/README.md

 # Dog-Dictionary
 Dictionary of Dog breeds (data source: https://dog.ceo/dog-api/)
 ## How to run and view it
 * GitHub Pages - The website has been deployed to GitHub Pages and can be viewed [here](https://nkpe.github.io/Dog-Dictionary/)
 * Run Locally
     1. Install node.js using ```npm install http-server -g``` in the command line
     2. Inside the Dog-Dictionary folder, run ```run http-server -p 3000``` in the command line
     3. To view - in Chrome or Firefox go to `http://localhost:3000/` .
 ## Testing
-* DogCard web component does not render in Safari browser.
+* Browser compatibility - DogCard web component does not render in Safari browser.
+Website works well in Chrome, Firefox and Edge
+* Responsiveness - Works well on mobile and desktop.
+Tablet breakpoint to be implemented
+* Initial load time - currently initial load time is not optimised, so can be slow.
+However, this does mean that the results are loaded quicker when the 'load more' button is clicked.
-## Features to add
+## Features to implement

-* Sarfari compatability:
+* Sarfari compatibility:
     * to ensure the web component renders.
 * Center images:
     * as each image is different in size, not all dogs may be showing.
 Centered images will have a higher chance of showing the dog.